Our top 7 Solar tips for your new home

-In general, the closer your solar inverter is to the switchboard, the better.
+The closer your solar inverter is to the switchboard, the better.

 The so-called temperature coefficient

 Well, the amount of power lost above 25ºC is directly related to the temperature coefficient of the module.
-The higher the temperature of the panel rises above 25ºC, the less that solar panel will produce.
+The higher the temperature of the panel above 25ºC, the less that solar panel will produce.
 This is important in all regions, not just in hot climates.

 Always the same solar panel

 You must always connect plates with the same characteristics, do not mix them.